5.3.2 |

 figure would at least save the lives of two or more other

-has been rightly argued-- ' which can soon build up a tradition
+argued— 'which can soon build up a tradition of attempts to change

-of attempts to change society by violence rather than by
+society by violence rather than by persuasion'.

-terrorist killing whose targets are more or less arbitrary
+whose targets are more or less arbitrary members of particular groups.

-members of particular groups.
-Add to this the fallibility of
+Add to this the fallibility of assassination and terrorist killing in

-aimed at, and it is evident that a public figure or members of
+bringing about the change aimed at, and it is evident that a public figure

-personal responsibility or their shared responsibility as
+(Violations which are either their personal responsibility or their shared

-members of a certain group.)
-Consequently, saving exceptional
+responsibility as members of a certain group.)

-circumstances and conditions, assassination and terrorist
+Consequently, saving exceptional circumstances and conditions,

-killing are murder.
+assassination and terrorist killing are murder.